Why nailing accountability is essential to growing your business (Rockefeller Habit #4)

 Work out who’s accountable for every business area, functional and cross-functional

-Some areas on the leadership team are standard to all businesses but there’s also the opportunity to add in specific characteristics or roles e.g. Chief Information Security Officer or Customer Advocacy.
+Some areas are standard to all businesses but there’s also the opportunity to add in specific characteristics or roles e.g. Chief Information Security Officer or Customer Advocacy.
 I always ask for a Chief Metronome Officer because I provide Metronome Growth Software (MGS) to all my clients.
 Someone needs to own the rolling out and use of this software in the business.

 It’s fascinating to me.
 Some leadership teams rattle through this exercise in super-quick time.
 It’s obvious to them who’s accountable for the various functions.
 No ambiguity.
 In others, it’s a lot murkier.
 I always remember one of the first companies I coached, before I began using the Function Accountability Chart.
 It was two years before we realised that the CEO was merely a job title.
 In fact, the three Founders were jointly performing this role as co-CEOs.
 Now, I always start by getting this clarity first!